Penny Mordaunt: Secretary of State for Defence: 2019

-On 1 May 2019, Mordaunt was appointed as the first female Secretary of State for Defence following dismissal of Gavin Williamson.
-After Boris Johnson was elected Conservative leader and appointed Prime Minister, he sacked Mordaunt as Defence Secretary and she left the Government on 24 July 2019.
+On 1 May 2019, Mordaunt was appointed as the first female Secretary of State for Defence following the dismissal of Gavin Williamson.
+After Boris Johnson was elected Conservative Leader and appointed prime minister, he sacked Mordaunt as Defence Secretary, thus she left the Government on 24 July 2019.
 Mordaunt had been a prominent supporter of Johnson's opponent, Jeremy Hunt, in the 2019 Conservative Party leadership election.

-Ministerial career: 2020–2022
+Re-entry into Government

-In a cabinet reshuffle in February 2020, Mordaunt re-entered the Government, joining the Cabinet Office as Paymaster General in succession to Oliver Dowden.
+In a cabinet reshuffle in February 2020, Mordaunt re-entered the government, joining the Cabinet Office as Paymaster General in succession to Oliver Dowden.
 She was the UK alternate co-chair of the EU Withdrawal Agreement Joint Committee.
-She was made Minister of State for Trade Policy in the 2021 cabinet reshuffle.
-Lord Frost was critical of her time as his deputy in the Brexit negotiations, saying he had "grave reservations" about her being Prime Minister and that "she did not master the detail that was necessary when we were in negotiations".
+She was appointed Minister of State for Trade Policy in the 2021 cabinet reshuffle.
+Lord Frost was critical of her time as his deputy in the Brexit negotiations, saying he had "grave reservations" about her being prime minister and that "she did not master the detail that was necessary when we were in negotiations".